yeaminr/AWS_Resource_Creation_Python/README.md

-The project contains one Bash script file, one requirements text file, one JSON file and an improvement plan text file.
-This is the version 2 with enhanced error handling mechanism.
+The project is Python script using boto3 package for creation of AWS resources.
+Additional packages used are json, sys and time.